mpdairy/posh/README.md

 ### Editable Label

-This component will show the text value for any entity and attrib.
+This component will show the text value for any entity and attrib combo.
 There is an "edit" button that, when clicked, creates an `:edit` entity that keeps track of the temporary text typed in the edit box.
 The "done" button resets the original value of the entity and attrib and deletes the `:edit` entity.
 The